 Cambria is a scenic community of approximately 6,000 residents situated on the Central Coast of California.
-While enjoying an abundance of natural beauty and charm the town's resources are limited, specifically water, wastewater treatment and other infrastructure.
-These limitations led the Cambria Community Services District (CCSD) to adopt the goal of limiting residential water connections to 4,650 connections, which was one of the alternatives set forth in the 2008 Water Master Plan.
-There are currently 1,377 parcels within the CCSD's service area that are in excess of this target.
+While enjoying an abundance of natural beauty and charm the town's resources are limited, specifically water-and, wastewater treatment and other infrastructure.
+These limitations led the Cambria Community Services District (CCSD) in 2008 to adopt a Water Master Plan that caps residential water connections at 4,650.
+There are currently 1,377 parcels within the CCSD's service area that are in excess of the cap, may never receive water and wastewater services and, thus, may never be developed.

-As early as 2006, the CCSD undertook to deal with the problem by appointing a citizens' committee to investigate and recommend means to eliminate or substantially reduce in a fair and reasonable manner the number of undeveloped parcels above 4,650.
+As early as 2006, the CCSD undertook to deal with the problem by appointing a citizens committee to investigate and recommend means to eliminate or substantially reduce in a fair and reasonable manner the number of undeveloped parcels above and beyond the cap.
 The 2006 citizens committee produced an initial Buildout Reduction Program (BRP) which was incorporated into the Environmental Impact Report for the 2008 Water Master Plan.
 The CCSD partially implemented the BRP and, over the past decade, a substantial number of undeveloped parcels have been retired primarily through voluntary parcel mergers.

 In 2014, the CCSD initiated an application for a regular coastal development permit for the Sustainable Water Facility (SWF) pursuant to which it has certified as final a Subsequent Environmental Impact Report (SEIR).
 The SEIR provides, among other elements, that the BRP shall be the means to mitigate any growth inducing impacts of the SWF.
-Additionally, the CCSD re-established a new Buildout Reduction Program Citizens' Committee ("Committee") to review and update the initial BRP, including determining as accurately as possible the number of undeveloped parcels in excess of the 4,650-target.
-The new Committee was also charged with developing recommendations for realistic revenue sources to provide robust funding to complete the BRP.
+Additionally, the CCSD re-established a new Buildout Reduction Program Citizens Committee to review and update the initial BRP, including to determine as accurately as possible the number of undeveloped parcels in excess of the 4,650 cap.
+The new citizens committee was also charged with developing recommendations for viable realistic revenue sources to provide robust funding to complete the BRP process.

-In approaching its task to determine viable new sources of revenue, the Committee adopted the overarching principle that a program which maintains Cambria's natural beauty and charm, allows modest growth while reducing or eliminating development of all undeveloped parcels exceeding 4,650 connections benefits several stakeholder groups.
-Therefore, those stakeholders who benefit from the program should likewise share fairly in the program's cost.
+In approaching its task to determine viable new sources of revenue, the committee adopted the overarching principle that a program which maintains Cambria's natural beauty and charm, allows modest growth while reducing or eliminating development of all undeveloped parcels exceeding the 4,650 cap benefits several stakeholder groups.
+Therefore, those stakeholders who benefit from the program should likewise share fairly in the program's financial burdencost.

-The Committee identified three distinct stakeholder groups that benefit from, and should share the cost of, the BRP.
-They are: property owners holding CCSD water wait list positions; current and future owners of residential and business parcels within the CCSD service area; and, tourists who obtain lodging from the town's hotels, motels and vacation rentals.
+The committee identified three distinct stakeholder groups that benefit from, and should share the burdencost of, the BRP.
+They are: property owners holding CCSD water wait list positions; current and future residential and business parcel owners within the CCSD service area; and, tourists who obtain lodging from the town's hotels, motels and vacation rentals.
 The program requires financial contributions by a large number of people spread throughout these three stakeholder groups.
-However, the proposed BRP set forth in this report distributes the burden so that no group or individual is asked to pay unreasonably or disproportionately to the benefit received.
+However, the proposed BRP set forth in this report distributes the burden so that no group or individual is burdenedasked to pay unreasonably or disproportionately to the benefit received.

-The Committee recommends three core revenue streams tailored to the stakeholders identified above.
-With respect to property owners on the CCSD water wait list, we recommend the creation of a Mello-Roos Community Facilities District (CFD) that would contribute to the BRP by either issuing a bond or, alternatively, by imposition of a special tax directly on the wait listed property owners within the CFD without a bond.
-Current and future owners of residential and business parcels would be assessed a modest \$100 per year special real property tax that would be specifically dedicated to the BRP.
-The Committee recommends an additional County Business Improvement District (CBID) assessment of 0.5% on lodging owners which can be passed through to their tourist guests.
+The committee recommends three core revenue streams tailored to the stakeholders identified above.
+With respect to property owners on the CCSD water wait list, we recommend the creation of a Mello Roos Community Facilities District (CFD) that would contribute to the BRP by either issuing a bond or, alternatively, by direct assessments on the wait listed property owners within the CFD without a bond.
+Current and future residential and business parcel owners would be assessed a modest \$100 per year special real property assessment that would be specifically dedicated to the BRP.
+The committee recommends an additional County Business Improvement District (CBID) assessment of 0.5% on lodging owners which may be passed through to their tourist guests.